jwbuurlage/Bulk/docs/pages/api/world/sync.md

 void sync() const;
 ```

-Performs a global barrier synchronization of the active processors.
+Performs a global barrier synchronization of the active processors, resolving any outstanding communication.

 ## Complexity and cost